Browsing Tag

 Bluey at Disney’s Animal Kingdom: Everything Families Need to Know

-If your kids are obsessed with Bluey, this summer just got a whole lot more exciting.
-Starting May 26, 2026, Disney’s Animal Kingdom is bringing Bluey’s Wild World to Conservation Station as part of Cool KIDS’ SUMMER at Walt Disney World Resort.
-This is the first time EVER that Bluey will be at Walt Disney World!
+If your kids are obsessed with Bluey, your next trip just got a whole lot more exciting.
+Bluey at Disney’s Animal Kingdom is officially here, and Bluey’s Wild World is now open at Conservation Station as part of Cool KIDS’ SUMMER at Walt Disney World Resort.
+This is the first time EVER that Bluey has been at Walt Disney World!
 Think interactive play, real Australian animals, themed food and drinks, and Bluey and Bingo joining your family for games in one of the most unique settings at any Disney park.
 Here is everything you need to know before you go.

 What Is Bluey’s Wild World at Conservation Station?